lmarena/lmarena.github.io/_posts/2025-04-09-search-arena.md

 ### Control Experiments

 After analyzing model characteristics such as response length, citation count, and citation sources, we revisited the Bradley-Terry model with these features as additional control variables [(Li et al., 2024)](https://blog.lmarena.ai/blog/2024/style-control/).
-Here's the result we got:
+Below are some findings from different control experiments:

-- **Response length**: Longer responses are favored (coef = 0.204, p < 0.05).
+- **Response length**: Controlling for response length yields a positive and statistically significant coefficient (0.255, *p* < 0.05), indicating that users prefer more verbose responses.
-- **Citation count**: More citations correlate with higher preference (coef = 0.234, p < 0.05).
+- **Number of citations**: Controlling for citation count also results in a positive and significant coefficient (0.234, *p* < 0.05), suggesting a preference for responses with more cited sources.
-- **Citation source categories**: Only tech/coding platforms (e.g., GitHub) and YouTube show significant positive effects.
-Other categories are negligible shown in [Fig. 8](#fig8).
+- **Citation source categories**: As shown in **Figure 8**, citations from **community platforms** (e.g., Reddit, Quora) and **YouTube** had statistically significant positive effects on user votes.
+Other categories had insignificant coefficients.
-- **Joint controls**: When controlling for all features together, only **response length** and **citation count** remained statistically significant.
+- **Joint controls**: When controlling for all features, only **response length** and **citation count** remained statistically significant.

 <div id="fig8" style="display: flex; justify-content: center;">
   <iframe src="{{ '/assets/img/blog/search_arena/04092025/domain_citations_style_control_bootstrap_style_coefs.html' }}" frameborder='0' scrolling='no' height="400px" width="100%"></iframe>